Cwarburg/MLOPS-group-67/README.md

 s204701 Lukas Raad //
 s225083 Christian Warburg //

+## How to run our project

+Step 1: Create new virtual enviroment using `conda env create -f env.yml` // Step 2: Get requirements from `requirements.txt` file // Step 3: Configure experiment in the config files // Step 4: Run 'src/make_dataset.py` to download and create the imdb dataset // Step 5: Run `src/train.py`to train the model //
+Step 6: Run the `src/predict.py`to run inference/test the model //

 ## Overall goal for the project

 The goal of this project is to solve a binary classification task whether a review is negative or positve.